CDEteaching/CDEteaching/README.md

 # CDE Teaching — Landing Page

 Landing page for the [CDEteaching](https://github.com/CDEteaching) GitHub organisation.
+This platform is hosted by the [Centre for Development and Environment (CDE)](https://www.cde.unibe.ch), a leading research centre for sustainable development.
+CDE combines research, education, and practice to co-create knowledge for just and sustainable transformations worldwide.

-It provides an overview of all open education resources (OER) developed at the [Centre for Development and Environment (CDE)](https://www.cde.unibe.ch), University of Bern, with a focus on Education for Sustainable Development (ESD) and Sustainability Transformations.
+This platform provides an overview of all open education resources (OER) developed at CDE with a focus on Education for Sustainable Development (ESD) and Sustainability Transformations.

 ---